openjdk/loom/loom-docs/io_uring.md

 In order to check if the polling thread needs to be restarted the IOUring user calls `IORing.pollingEnter()` instead of `IOUring.enter` after each submission.
 For the majority case where the thread is still running, this is only a cheap memory access.
+The default value for this parameter is zero, which means SQ polling is disabled.

 ## 3. Blocking read/write implemented on async readv/writev